Eryoneta/Tools/Windows PowerShell/README.md

 ```
 It checks for the file pointed by `$Profile`.
 If not found, it creates a new `Microsoft.PowerShell_profile.ps1` file.

-Then, run `Echo $Profile` to find the location and replace its content.
+Run `Echo $Profile` to find the location and then manually replace its contents.